wp-plugins/icontact-infusionsoft-from-popup/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.0

-iContact, InfusionSoft, Custom From Popup
+By this plugins you can override the default look and feel (stylesheet/css) of iContact and InfusionSoft web form, also you can display them in your page/post as button using shortcode.

 == Description ==

-By this plugins you can override the default look and feel (css) of iContact and InfusionSoft web form also you can display them in your page/post as button using shortcode.
+By this plugins you can override the default look and feel (stylesheet/css) of iContact and InfusionSoft web form, also you can display them in your page/post as button using shortcode.

 = Key Feature =